 GEDA strives to achieve a closer working relationship among professionals and volunteers engaged in economic development in Georgia.

-Our mission is to serve as the resource for networking, professional development and public policy for Georgia’s Economic Development community.
+To serve as the leading resource in professional development and public policy for the economic development community in Georgia.

 The nation's premier economic development association dedicated to driving Georgia's prosperity.

 The Georgia Economic Developers Association is one of the leading organizations for economic development professionals in the Southeastern U.S.

 Established in 1963 as the Georgia Industrial Developers Association, GEDA adopted its current name in 1993—replacing “industrial” developers with “economic” developers to better reflect the broad scope of interests and services that go into promoting job creation and community prosperity.

 Like many economic development organizations, GEDA was spawned during the Post-World War II economic expansion as states and local communities took stock of their economic challenges and opportunities.
 In Georgia during the late 1950s, a small group of industrial developers began meeting regularly over lunch—the precursor of a professional trade association.
 The group adopted organizational documents in 1963, boasting a membership roll representing 19 state and regional organizations.
 Incorporation as a 501(c)(6) organization came in 1975.

 GEDA has refined its mission through the years while keeping a laser focus: serving as a resource for economic development professionals, and lending a leadership voice on issues affecting economic development policies and regulations.